Beware the devil baby, he’s gonna get you…

-Throughout the film, the baby then seen to be as evil as Damian Thorne and other spawns of the devil (see The Omen, Damian: Omen II etc etc) in dispatching death or other evil horrors to anyone in its path.
-This carried out in horrific (read fun and imaginative) ways.
-This to the concern of all, with Lucy in tears and more hysterics when it’s first put down as post natal depression by the kindly Dr Finch.
+Throughout the film, the baby then seen to be as evil as Damian Thorne and other spawns of the devil (see The Omen, Damian: Omen II etc) in dispatching death or other evil horrors to anyone in its path.
+This is carried out in horrific (read fun and imaginative) ways.
+This to the concern of all, with Lucy in tears and more hysterics from Lucy, when it’s first put down as post natal depression by the kindly Dr Finch.

-With this baby’s cull count including killings (of mannequins) by beheading, hanging (followed by the body sliding into a drain), a push (yup, we even see the small infant culprit’s hand) next to a pond then drowning and more.
-Then cutting back to a cute wee baby (with red paint optional on its face and hands or with an evil look at the camera, like it knew its nappy needed changed and everyone ignored him).
+This baby’s cull count including killings (of mannequins) by beheading, hanging (followed by the body sliding into a drain), a push (yup, we even see the small infant culprit’s hand) next to a pond followed by drowning and more.
+Then the camera cuts back to a cute wee baby (with red paint optional on its face and hands or with an evil look at the camera, like it knew its nappy needed to be changed and everyone ignored him).
 For the squeamish, these scenes are more fun than horror so no need for a cushion.

 You will have a baby… a monster!
 An evil monster conceived inside your womb!
 As big as I am small and possessed by the devil himself!

-Back to the present day, where baby attacks or frightens the housekeeper, the vicar – cue more red paint – during it’s christening and the nanny has been drowned.
-Everyone including our mild mannered Dr Finch now believing this kid more than a wee bit evil.
-Things come to ahead when the doctor suggests genetic testing… so Lucy visits her old stage manager, who comes to visit the “spooky kid”…
+Back to the present day, where baby attacks or frightens the housekeeper and the vicar – cue more red paint.
+Everyone including our mild-mannered Dr Finch now believing this kid more than a wee bit evil.
+Things come to a head when the doctor suggests genetic testing… so Lucy visits her old stage manager, who comes to visit the “spooky kid”…

-Obviously there are a lot of similarities to those other child-devil movies, the film has been compared to Rosemary’s Baby (1968) and others of this ilk.
-Yet this films stellar British cast makes it more of a British homage to this genre than a rip off.
 This primarily thanks to our national treasure Donald Pleasence and two future Dames, Joan Collins and Eileen Atkins acting their socks off.
 This with their convincing and credible acting despite the trope filled script.
 This made the film have so much more of an impact than the later ripoffs, even with the many unintentional comic moments.

 Weeper Rating: 0/10